stoltzmaniac/sanic_boilerplate/README.md

 alembic init

-change line in alembic/env.py: `sqlalchemy.url = ...` to have your database location
+change line in alembic.ini: `sqlalchemy.url = ...` to have your database location

 alembic revision -m "baseline"